Poison Ivy (character): DC Universe

 In the "Unnatural Disaster" storyline of Damage, Poison Ivy has fallen under the influence of forces that led to a desire to destroy humanity.
 She partnered with Gorilla Grodd for that purpose.
 They fought against Damage (Ethan Avery) who is trying to protect people from them.
-However, Poison Ivy eventually resists the control of these forces, as she thinks that people are worth saving and doesn't want to be a killer.
-At the end, Swamp Thing (Alec Holland) reveals to Ethan Avery that the Green is trying to change Poison Ivy but hasn't succeeded.
+However, Poison Ivy eventually resists the control of these forces, as she thinks that people are worth saving and does not want to be a killer.
+At the end, Swamp Thing (Alec Holland) reveals to Ethan Avery that the Green is trying to change Poison Ivy but has not succeeded.

 Batman (vol. 3) #41–43 features a Poison Ivy arc titled "Everyone Loves Ivy".
 Fueled by her guilt over the men she thought she killed in "The War of Jokes and Riddles", Poison Ivy uses her powers to take control of everyone on earth, except Batman and Catwoman.
 With the help of Harley Quinn, Batman and Catwoman convince Poison Ivy to release the world from her control.
 At the end of arc, Poison Ivy enters a facility known as the Sanctuary for rehabilitation.

-In Heroes in Crisis, at the mental health institution Sanctuary, Poison Ivy is seen giving a confession in which she states that she shouldn't be there because they are made for heroes and she is a terrorist.
+In Heroes in Crisis, at the mental health institution Sanctuary, Poison Ivy is seen giving a confession in which she states that she should not be there because they are made for heroes and she is a terrorist.
 Earlier, Harley Quinn had told Poison Ivy to go to Sanctuary and followed her there.
 Ivy and several others are killed when Wally West loses control of the Speed Force, but Wally revives Ivy from the Green by using the Speed Force on a rose that was a part of Ivy given to Harley.
 The following Harley Quinn and Poison Ivy limited series shows Ivy still struggling to completely regenerate.
 With Harley's aid, Ivy is eventually restored fully, but accidentally creates an identical plant duplicate of herself during her recovery.
 Both innocently unaware of being a duplicate, the Ivy-double and Harley go on the run together when enemies attack, leaving behind the real Ivy feeling abandoned and betrayed.
 By the time the pair learn of their mistake, Ivy is murderously insane towards Harley, forcing the double to sacrifice herself to save Harley and stabilize Ivy's sanity.